 In June 2011, Dong began working for HealthCorps as an accounting intern in the finance department while pursuing his Master of Accounting degree at Baruch College in New York.
 Earlier in 2012, with the skills he gained from HealthCorps, he flexed his entrepreneurial muscle by collaborating on the development of an organic blueberry business in China for five months.
 Upon graduation in August 2012, Dong returned to HealthCorps as full-time analyst to provide analysis and support for the executive management team.
 In his leisure time, Dong likes to play sports and keep a healthy body.

-Neisha Springer: Manager, Human Resources and Operations + Read bio
+Neisha Springer: Senior Manager of Human Resources+ Read bio

 HealthCorps staff and students benefit from an accomplished and inspirational Board of Advisors.
 These leaders and innovators of national and international stature spread the HealthCorps message through press, media appearances and publications as well as participate in school visits, the training of our Coordinators and creation of our Curriculum.